lwxbkr/homepage/content/publicationlist/lab_manager.md

 #   Markdown linking is allowed, e.g. `caption = "[Image credit](http://example.org)"`.
 # Set `preview` to `false` to disable the thumbnail in listings.
 #    - <a href="../Lecture 1.
 Introduction.pdf">Download PDF</a>
+#- 1. Zonghu Liao, Mengni Wu, Xiaofeng Chen, Huayao Zou (2020).
+Fracture mechanical properties of carbonate and evaporite caprocks in Sichuan Basin, China with implications for reservoir seal integrity.Marine and Petroleum Geology.
+#- 2. The seismic experiment
+#    - <a href="../Lecture 2.
+The seismic experiment.pdf">Download PDF</a>
 [header]
 image = ""
 caption = ""